-On April 15, 2020, the Organization received loan proceeds in the amount of \$203,130 under the Paycheck Protection Program ("PPP").
+On April 15, 2020, the Organization received loan proceeds in the amount of \$203,130, under the Paycheck Protection Program ("PPP").
 On May 28, 2020, the Organization received an additional \$31,350 under the program.
 Established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), the PPP provides for loans to qualifying businesses in amounts up to 2.5 times the business's average monthly payroll expenses.
-PPP loans and accrued interest are forgivable after a "covered period" (24 weeks) as long as the borrower maintains its payroll levels and uses the loan proceeds for eligible purposes, including payroll, benefits, rent, and utilities.
+PPP loans and accrued interest are forgivable after a "covered period" (24 weeks) as long as the borrower maintains its payroll levels and uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities.
 The forgiveness amount will be reduced if the borrower terminates employees or reduces salaries during the covered period.
-Any unforgiven portion of a PPP loan is payable over two or five years at an interest rate of 1%, with a deferral of payments for 10 months after then end of the covered period.
-The Organization intends to use PPP loan proceeds for purposes consistent with the PPP and apply for forgiveness within 10 months of the end of the covered period.
+Any unforgiven portion of a PPP loan is payable over two or five years at an interest rate of 1%, with a deferral of payments for ten months after then end of the covered period.